qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 > Bots can remove the need for people to download new apps on their phones to access services and help make communication with businesses more convenient and organized.
 Facebook Messenger product manager, Seth Rosenberg.

 The bots are hype.
 It`s really true.
 And the bot can simplify some processes in your business.
-You can create a simple catalog of your products, bot for communication with the support team, the notifier bot, which information user about new content on your site and etc. You can ask me, but how I can create it?
-I need to know programming language for this goal!
-For this, I can answer you, that I am a software developer, I know how to code the bot, but I decided to create my first Facebook bot without programming because it's EASIER and QUICKLY.
+You can create a simple catalog of your products, bot for communication with the support team, the notifier bot, which informate user about new content on your site and etc. You can ask me, but how I can create it?
+I need to know a programming language for this goal!
+For this, I can answer you, that I am a software developer, I know how to code bot, but I decided to create my first Facebook bot without programming because it's EASIER and FASTER.
 I really like flights and not against of pretty flights offers.
 So, I decided to create a simple notifier about new offers from my favorite flights tickets site.
-While your paid last money and waiting for a pizza you can create something cool and even monetize it.
-Leme show you how to make something stuff.
-Take the concern of this article and build yours!
+While your paying the last money and waiting for a pizza you can create something cool and even monetize it.
+Let me show you how to make stuff.
+Take an idea of this article and build yours!

 ## What is ChatFuel?

-The [Chatfuel platform](https://chatfuel.com/) allows everyone user create a bot without any programming.
-Only you need: login and create.
-Uber, TechCrunch, National Geographic created bots base on Chatfuel platform.
+The [Chatfuel platform](https://chatfuel.com/) allows everyone create a bot without any programming.
+You need only login and create.
+Uber, TechCrunch, National Geographic created bots based on Chatfuel platform.
 Is it not sounds impressive?
 Using this service we will create the bot.

 ## Registration and giving name

 Go to [ChatFuel.com](https://chatfuel.com/) and connect your Facebook account:
 ![Login](/assets/images/bot-without-programming/login-min.png "Chatfuel login")

-After type the name fro your bot and click "Blank Chatbot".
+After, enter the name for your bot and click "Blank Chatbot".
 You can discover others, already implemented templates:
 ![Blank bot](/assets/images/bot-without-programming/new-bot-min.png "Blank bot")

 ## Site overview

-Before the bot creating, I want to make a little break and create a simple overview of the [site](http://www.fly4free.com/), where we will take the cheap tickets.
+Before the creating bot, I want to make a little break and create a simple overview of the [site](http://www.fly4free.com/), where we will take the cheap tickets.
 We will need this information while creating the sections in bot.

 It has a three main categories: The USA, Europe, and Canada.
 Also, It has the "Last offers" catalog: